Europe urges unity on Taliban but is quiet on failed mission

 Other European allies have made veiled criticisms of NATO’s most powerful member country.

-Asked Monday whether France and the U.S. were responsible for the collapse of the armed forces and the unfolding humanitarian crisis, Defense Minister Florence Parly told France-Info radio that “France hasn’t been in Afghanistan since 2014.
+Asked Monday whether France and the U.S. were responsible for the collapse of the armed forces and the unfolding humanitarian crisis, Defense Minister Florence Parly said “France hasn’t been in Afghanistan since 2014.
 There’s no parallel to make with the U.S. involvement.”

 Briefing reporters last week about the crisis in Afghanistan, a senior EU official said that “the decisions which were made in this respect were made in NATO.”
 He did not single out the alliance’s most influential member, but the criticism was implicit.